SCHEDULES & TICKETS

 Destinations: Vessels from Lavrion go to the nearby Kea island and the Cycladic island of Kythnos.
 They also serve remote Eastern Aegean islands, such as particular Lemnos and Agios Efstratios.

-By bus: Suburban (KTEL) buses to Lavrion take about 2 hours to reach their destination.
-They leave from Pedion Areos, Athens centre.
-To go to Pedion Areos, take the green metro line to Victoria station and walk up Heiden street.
-Ticket price (2015): '4.90' 'EUR' (4.90 Euro).
+By bus: Suburban (KTEL) buses will take you to Lavrion from Athens city center (Pedion Areos) in 2 hours.
+To get to Pedion Areos, you should take the green metro line up to the Victoria station and walk up Heiden street.
+The price of a bus ticket from Athens to Lavrion is '4.90' 'EUR' (4.90 Euro).

-By taxi: A taxi will normally take 30 minutes to go from Athens airport to Lavrion.
-There are taxi queues outside all airport gates.
-The taxi fare (indicative) from Athens airport to the port of Lavrion is '50' 'EUR' (50 Euro) in day time and '70' 'EUR' (70 Euro) in night time (24:00-05:00).
+By taxi: A taxi will get you from the airport to Lavrion port in about 30 minutes.
+The cost of a taxi ride from Athens International Airport to Lavrion is '50' 'EUR' (50 Euro) during the day and '70' 'EUR' (70 Euro) during the night (24:00-05:00).
 Do you need a ride?
 Book your transfer with us and our driver will be waiting for you with a panel and your name on it at the airport’s arrival gate.

 By bus: Suburban (KTEL) buses depart from Athens airport to Lavrion every hour and reach Lavrion via Markopoulo, a town in the midway from the airport to Lavrion.
 From Markopoulo, passengers should take another bus to Lavrion.
 Buses from Markopoulo to Lavrion are very frequent.
 The price of a bus ticket from the airport to Lavrion port is '4' 'EUR' (4 Euro).
 Check for bus schedules from Athens Airport to Lavrion Port and from Lavrion Port to Athens Airport.

 Searching for Itineraries...